Metadata View

 The Extensible Metadata Platform (XMP) is an ISO standard, originally created by Adobe Systems Inc., for the creation, processing and interchange of standardized and custom metadata for digital documents and data sets.

 XMP standardizes a data model, a serialization format and core properties for the definition and processing of extensible metadata.
-It also provides guidelines for embedding XMP information into popular image, video and document file formats, without breaking their readability by applications that do not support XMP.
+It also provides guidelines for embedding XMP information into popular image, video and document file formats, without breaking the ability of applications that do not support XMP to read the files.

-Although metadata can alternatively be stored in a sidecar file, embedding metadata avoids problems that occur when metadata is stored separately.
+Although metadata can alternatively be stored in a sidecar file, embedding metadata avoids problems that occur when the metadata is stored separately and separated from the original image file.

-You can review embedded XMP information for the selected image in this sidebar tab.
-The XMP Viewer is purely informational: nothing you do with it will cause any change to the XMP sections.
+You can review embedded XMP information for the selected image in the XMP sidebar tab.
+The XMP Viewer is purely informational – it cannot be used to change any of the XMP data.

-The Metadata View From Right Sidebar Displaying XMP Information
+The Metadata View from the Right Sidebar Displaying XMP Information

 ExifTool View

 ExifTool is a free and open-source program for reading, writing, and manipulating image, audio, video, and PDF metadata.
-It is platform independent as a command-line Perl application.
-Prior, digiKam use Exiv2 library to handle metadata, but it can use also ExifTool as an alternative to incorporate different types of digital workflows not supported by Exiv2.
+It is a platform independent, command-line Perl application.
+Prior versions of digiKam used the Exiv2 library to read and write metadata, but digiKam can now use the ExifTool as an alternative that supports a wider variety of file types and metadata fields than Exiv2.

-ExifTool supports many types of metadata including Exif, IPTC, XMP, JFIF, GeoTIFF, ICC Profile, Photoshop IRB, FlashPix, AFCP and ID3, as well as the manufacturer-specific metadata formats of many digital cameras.
+ExifTool supports many types of metadata including Exif, IPTC, XMP, JFIF, GeoTIFF, ICC Profile, Photoshop IRB, FlashPix, AFCP and ID3, as well as the manufacturer-specific metadata formats for many digital cameras.

-You can review information decoded by ExifTool for the selected image in this sidebar tab.
-The ExifTool Viewer is purely informational: nothing you do with it will cause any change to the information.
+You can review information decoded by ExifTool for the selected image in the ExifTool sidebar tab.
+The ExifTool Viewer is purely informational – it cannot be used to change any of the file’s metadata.

-The Metadata View From Right Sidebar Displaying ExifTool Information
+The Metadata View from the Right Sidebar Displaying ExifTool Information